 15.8.
-A holiday shall not exceed an 8-hour work day.
+A holiday shall not exceed an 8 hour work day for employees who work a 40 hour work week, or 7.5 hours for employees who work a 37.5 hour work week.
 Holiday benefits are pro-rated for part-time employees.